-This is a great time to seek a career in forestry.
-The ratio of jobs to graduates is at an all-time high, and that ratio is expected to increase.
-Changes in the forest industry have created many new, technologically-advanced positions.
-Many of those new jobs require an entirely different set of jobs skills than the forestry jobs of the past.
-UMFK can prepare you to fill those jobs.
-This is a great time to seek a career in forestry, indeed.
+This is a great time to seek a career in forestry!
+The ratio of jobs to graduates is at an all-time high, and that ratio is only expected to increase.
+Changes in the forest industry have created many new, technologically advanced positions.

 Foresters are land managers.
 The job varies according to the size of the company or agency.
 However, foresters develop management plans and manage land based on the goals determined by the landowner.
 They oversee and implement operations from road building and harvesting, to tree planting and intermediate operations.
 Within larger companies, foresters may specialize in one phase of management, such as log buying or forest inventory.
 Foresters need various skills from engineering to personnel management.

 While some companies have placed our graduates directly into forester positions, several local companies prefer to have employees with baccalaureate degrees.
 Those employers worked with UMFK to develop a baccalaureate degree in business with a concentration in forestry.
 Both degrees, Associate of Science Applied Forest Management and Bachelor of Science Business Management Major, can be completed in four years.

 Technicians carry out the day-to-day tasks of forestry.
 They provide skills in areas such as forest inventory, boundary surveying, timber marking, timber harvesting and road layout, and the supervision of harvesting, thinning, and planting crews.
 Although much of their time is spent in the field, modern forestry requires a strong background in computers and spatial technologies such as geographic information systems (GIS) and global positioning systems (GPS).
 Technicians also need strong communication skills to communicate in either spoken or written form with their superiors or to various forestry crews under their supervision.
 UMFK graduates have these skill sets.